chipperdoodles/3color/docs/readme.rst

 The project is under heavy development and features are being added as we work on them, however a very functional core set of features is included

-For more in depth information on how to use check the doc pages You can see a demo site generated with version 0.1 of this tool at http://3color.noties.org
+For more in depth information on how to use check the doc pages.
+You can see a demo site generated with version 0.1 of this tool at http://3color.noties.org

 Features